-Obviously we must learn to float on top of it.
+Obviously we must learn to float and navigate on top of it.

-To help myself, I decided to go back to square one – in haste – and like legendary Noah - who saved exemplars of the essential species - to select and take on board only the time-tested great books of humanity most needed to reproduce Culture, wisdom, and to save that humane erudition which I call Civilization.
-Read them first, I told myself, at the source, ad fons, all the rest can wait; unfortunately, that only works for me in private, such passéism would kill almost everything recent.
+To help myself across immensity, I decided to go back to square one – in haste – and like legendary Noah - who saved exemplars of the essential species - to select and take on board only the time-tested great books of humanity most needed to reproduce Culture, wisdom, and to save that humane erudition which I call Civilization.
+Read them first, I told myself, at the source, ad fons, all the rest can wait; unfortunately, that only works for me in private, such passéism generalised would kill almost everything recent.
 How sinister it would be to drag humanity back into the past, how unfair to the bright new creators!
-There do bring something new in this world, and they keep civilization alive.
+They do bring new value into this world, and they keep civilization alive.